Patient Rights & Responsibilities

 • Be treated in a dignified and respectful manner and to receive reasonable responses to reasonable requests for service.

-• To effective communication that provides information in a manner you understand, in your preferred language with provisions of interpreting, translation services, or auxiliary aids at no cost, and in a manner that meets your needs in the event of vision, speech, hearing or cognitive impairments or limited ability to read, write, speak, or understand English.
+or limited ability to read, write, speak, or understand English.
 Information should be provided in easy to understand terms that will allow you to formulate informed consent.

 • Information on how to obtain these free services and auxiliary aids.

-• Care or services provided without discrimination based on gender, age, race, color, ethnicity, religion, national origin, culture, language, physical or mental disability, socioeconomic status, sexual orientation, and gender identity or expression.
+religion, national origin, culture, language, physical or mental disability, socioeconomic status, sexual orientation, and gender identity or expression.

 • Information on the availability of the grievance procedure and how to file a grievance pursuant to §92.7 (b), the identification and contact information for the responsible employee designated pursuant to §92.7 (a), and how to file a discrimination complaint with the Office of Civil Rights (OCR).